Anxiety After Divorce: Common Triggers and Coping Mechanisms

 When you can split the cost of living with someone, it’s cheaper to live.
 It’s straightforward and flawless logic and, yes, you’re going to be stretched financially, but think for a moment – is this going to be the first time you have ever struggled with money?

 We’ve all had times where we’ve needed to tighten our belts or take on extra work to find the cash to pay our bills.
-Remember this when divorce anxiety over cash flow has its claws in you; remind yourself that you got through these tough times and you’ll get through this one, too.
+Remember this when anxiety after divorce over cash flow has its claws in you; remind yourself that you got through these tough times and you’ll get through this one, too.

 If you’re feeling particularly anxious, sit down, review your monthly expenses, and work out where you can make savings relatively easily.
 Once you’ve done this, you’ll feel far more prepared and significantly less worried.